GeotrekCE/Geotrek-admin/docs/install/import.rst

 Reorder topologies
 ------------------

-Every topologies have informations of which path they pass on and in which order.
+All topologies have information about which path they go through on and in which order.
-Actually, when an path is split in 2 by an other path, database add a new path.
+Actually, when a path is split in 2 by another path, a new path is added to the database.
-We need to add informations for every topologies which need to pass on this new path.
+We need to add information for all topologies that need to go through this new path.
 This is badly managed at the moment, especially for the order of passage of the paths.
 ``sudo geotrek reorder_topologies``

-It removes a lot of useless information which can accelerate the process of edition of topologies afterward.
+It removes a lot of useless information which can accelerate the process of editing topologies afterward.

-During the process of this command, it tries to find a good order of passage on the paths which create only one Linestring from the start to the end.
-It uses the wrong orders as much as possible.
-This command use the same algorithm to generate one Linestring when the order is not well managed during topologies' display.
+During the process of this command, it tries to find a good order of passage on the paths which creates only one Linestring from start to end.
+It stays as close as possible to the corrupted order.
+This command uses the same algorithm to generate one Linestring when the order is not well managed during topologies' display.

 .. danger::
     It can happens that this algorithm can't find any solution and will genereate a MultiLineString.
-    This will be display at the end of the reorder
+    This will be displayed at the end of the reorder